gu-fan/mathematic.vim/README.md

 - Using KeyHelper: (`KeyHelper: <leader>/`)

-        It will dynamicly showing matching keymap with your input.
-        And press '<Enter>' in the KeyHelper window to append to file.

         " if your mathematic.vim is not in '~/.vim/bundle/' or '~/.vim/keymap'
         " then you should set g:mathematic_user_dir